-Arran grew up in rural Oregon and spent summers moving irrigation pipe and working in agricultural research.
+Arran (he/him) grew up in rural Oregon and spent summers moving irrigation pipe and working in agricultural research.
 Since joining the Oregon Wild team in 2014, Arran Robertson has worked to provide a voice for the wildlands, wildlife, and waters that don’t routinely go about hiring their own PR firms, giving interviews, or posting to social media accounts.

 An avid backpacker, Arran continues to be attacked by mosquitoes on hiking trails all across the US, most notably a swarm in the Desolation Wilderness of California that haunts his nightmares to this day.
 He and his wife enjoy board games, margaritas, and identifying birds on their morning runs.